jinchenglee/CarND-Vehicle-Detection/README.md

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+Implementation of a sliding window search.
+Scales to search and overlapped windows

 The vehicle detection pipeline can be found in function bbox_pipeline() in video.py.